Community Advocates Public Policy Institute's First Decade of Advocacy

 PPI then reached out to Wisconsin Senator Tammy Baldwin to see if these proposals could be drafted into a legislative proposal.
 Baldwin was so impressed that not only did her office draft a proposal with PPI’s input, but she and Sen. Cory Booker of New Jersey introduced it in the US Senate as The Stronger Way Act.
 In October 2017, Baldwin and Booker unveiled their legislation with a press event in Community Advocates’ downtown Milwaukee offices.

 Riemer was quick to acknowledge the many experts, advocates, and funders who have supported PPI in the past decade.
-Local, state, and federal governments as well as local and national foundations and individuals have played a large role in our work and our expanding reach.
+Local, state, and federal policy-makers from both sides of the aisle, as well as local and national foundations and individuals, have played a large role in our work and our expanding reach.

 In addition, Community Advocates' Board of Directors, administration, and former and current staff -- including Rob Cherry, Paula John, Debra Kraft, Melissa McGaughey, Sue Potts, and Kris Uhen -- worked tirelessly to establish PPI as a respected source of information and advocacy on issues related to reducing poverty, violence, and substance abuse.